iScsc/iscsc.fr-blog-notify/README.md

 ## How to

-I wrote a simple tutorial on the basics to make a similar bot on the [iscsc website](https://iscsc.fr/blog).
-Look for the blog post titled "Making a Discord bot to notify of new articles" from the 7th of December, 2022 until urls are fixed
+I wrote a simple tutorial on the basics to make a similar bot on the [iscsc website](https://iscsc.fr/blog/638fdec624bc362fff7a2d18), feel free to check it out!

 ## Config